tutotours/PUGXMultiUserBundle/Resources/doc/index.md

 PUGXMultiUserBundle Documentation
 =================================

-PUGXMultiUserBundle came by the need to use different types of users using only one fos_user service.
+PUGXMultiUserBundle came by the need to use different types of users using only one `fos_user` service.
-In practice it is an hack that forces FOSUser bundle through custom UserManager, controllers, and forms handlers.
+In practice it is an addon, that forces FOSUserBundle through custom UserManager, controllers, and forms handlers.

 It's just a lazy way to use for free most of the functionality of FOSUserBundle.